Girgias/float-int-warning/README.md

  - Bitwise OR operator `|`
  - Bitwise AND operator `&`
  - Bitwise XOR operator `^`
- - Shift right and left operator
+ - Shift right and left operators
  - Modulo operator
  - The combined assignment operators of the above operators
- - Assignement to a typed property of type `int`
+ - Assignement to a typed property of type `int` in coercive typing mode
  - Argument for a parameter of type `int` for both internal and userland functions in coercive typing mode
  - Returning such a value for userland functions declared with a return type of ``int`` in coercive typing mode